A Helpful Guide for Understanding Your Most Powerful Dreams

 Dreams about death are indeed a good omen that you should embrace with a positive attitude.

-This can mean a new beginning for you, if you pay attention.
+If you pay attention, this can mean a new beginning for you.
 What is going on in your life right now?
 Are you changing jobs?
 Relationships?
 Moving?
-What is the change the death in your dream is symbolizing?
+What is the change the death in your dream symbolizes?

 Solution: If you have a dream about death, whether your own or someone else’s, this may mean that a certain chapter in your life is closing and making room for new experiences.